 - Who is eligible to receive complimentary transportation from Pyramid Healthcare?

 All clients are eligible, regardless of the type of treatment they are receiving.
+We do not provide transportation for family or friends of clients.
 We provide transportation for admissions, discharges, and client appointments of all kinds.

 - Are Pyramid Healthcare drivers fully qualified?

 Yes.
 Our drivers are all qualified beyond having a valid Pennsylvania state driver’s license.
 They can administer CPR and have additional training in relevant emergency and safety procedures, as well as NARCAN training.
 Our drivers are experienced in handling a wide variety of clients and situations.
 We complete thousands of transports per month, including admissions, discharges, and client appointments of all kinds.

 - Do you require clients to wear a seat belt while in a Pyramid Healthcare vehicle?